fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 Make sure that the Authors and Books views are kept up to date after a new book is added.

-In case of problems when making queries or mutations, check from developer console what the server response is:
+In case of problems when making queries or mutations, check from the developer console what the server response is:

 ![](../../images/8/42ea.png)